Using YUM to Manage Packages in CentOS/RHEL 7 and Earlier

 Before running the commands within this guide, you will need:

 A system running on CentOS/RHEL 7, Fedora 21, or earlier versions of either distribution.
 Other Linux distributions that employ the YUM package manager can also be used.
-Review the Getting Started guide if you do not yet have a compatible system.
+Review the Creating a Compute Instance guide if you do not yet have a compatible system.

 Login credentials to the system for either the root user (not recommended) or a standard user account (belonging to the